ProgramerDiego6695/ProgramerDiego6695/README.md

-- 👋 Hola, Soy ProgramerDiego6695
+- 👋 Hola, me llamo diego y me gusta programar
-- 👦 Tengo 10 años
-- 👀 Estoy interesado en la programacion
-- 📚 Estoy aprendiendo python
-- 🚩 Vivo en mexico

 <!---
 ProgramerDiego6695/ProgramerDiego6695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.